Estimated reading time: 9 minutes

 During my time working at (Company Name) I was fortunate to have the opportunity to work with people who encouraged and challenged me.
 I gained the knowledge from my colleagues, which will assist me in my new role.

 I am grateful for having the time to work with (add company) for (enter months/years, and I offer my best wishes for its continued success.

 Scroll down to Free Sample Letters to download, edit and print this professional resignation letter.

 Discussion: What do you feel a good resignation letter should entail?

-Leave me your comments below and any tips for someone who is looking to write a professional resignation letter to their employer.
+Please leave me your comments below and any tips for someone looking to write a professional resignation letter to their employer.